godotengine/godot-docs/classes/class_skeleton3d.rst

 :ref:`PackedInt32Array<class_PackedInt32Array>` **get_bone_children** **(** :ref:`int<class_int>` bone_idx **)** |const|

-Returns an array containing the bone indexes of all the children node of the passed in bone, ``bone_idx``.
+Returns an array containing the bone indexes of all the child node of the passed in bone, ``bone_idx``.

 .. rst-class:: classref-item-separator